Interview with Bishop John R. Gaydos, Bishop of Jefferson City

 Most importantly, the CSA supports the spiritual development of all members of the local Church in responding to Jesus’ call to stewardship.

-Walking together, as a family of families, we offer faith formation to all.
-Included in this allocation is a special commitment to help parents in their primary role of forming their children through our support of Catholic schools ($165,300), religious education ($80,000), and youth ministry ($107,000).
-In vocations ($142,000), we pool our resources to invite and prepare our future priests.
+As a family of ONE FAITH, it is important that we continually teach, preach and learn about our Catholic faith at all levels.
+To form future disciples, we are committed to help parents in their primary role of educating children in the faith through our support of Catholic schools ($125,000), religious education ($100,000), and youth ministry ($105,000).
+In vocations ($136,000), we pool our resources to invite and prepare our future priests.
 We do the same in diaconate formation ($25,000), adding to the 74 deacons serving our parishes.
-Ministry to priests ($88,500) supports the 84 active priests in the diocese as well as those who have retired after serving so faithfully.
-Other ministries include outreach to the sick and elderly ($230,000), to students in our Rolla and Kirksville Newman communities ($54,000) and to welcoming and including the growing number of Hispanics in our midst ($156,500).
+Ministry to priests ($137,000) supports the 84 active priests in the diocese as well as those who have retired after serving so faithfully.
+Other ministries include outreach to the sick and elderly ($115,000), to college students in our Rolla and Kirksville Newman communities ($60,000) and to welcoming and including the growing number of Hispanics in our midst ($135,000).

-Walking together, we share a concern for the fundamental focus of our Church — the transforming mission of Jesus.
+In ONE FAITH, the transforming mission of Jesus Christ is our fundamental focus of our Church.
 We want to energetically serve that mission now and in the future.
 But, like any family, we need money to operate.
-The development portion ($155,000) of Mission Advancement is charged with finding the resources for our Church’s ministries.
+The development portion ($160,000) of Mission Advancement is charged with finding the resources for our Church’s ministries.
 It is responsible for the Catholic Stewardship Appeal, grant applications, and other activities.
 However, mission advancement is also about evangelization and sharing the Good News of who we are and what we are doing as the local Catholic Church.
-The communications component ($55,000) ensures a Catholic presence in local media.
+The communications component ($30,000) ensures a Catholic presence in local media.

-Walking together, we proclaim the undeniable importance of a healthy marriage as the foundation of family life.
-The matrimonial tribunal supports parishes in their efforts to provide effective preparation for couples wishing to enter into this sacred mystery of challenge and grace.
+As ONE FAMILY, we proclaim the foundational importance of a healthy marriage.
+The diocesan Matrimonial Tribunal supports parishes in their efforts to provide effective preparation for couples wishing to enter into this sacred mystery of challenge and grace.
 At the same time, we recognize the frailty of the human situation and that some relationships, once vowed to be forever, can become broken beyond repair.
-Through our free tribunal services, those who are divorced may explore the annulment process which not only opens the door to a sacramental marriage in the future, but attempts to heal the wounds of brokenness and reconcile the participant with his or her past.
+Through our free tribunal services, those who are divorced may explore the annulment process, which not only opens the door to a sacramental marriage in the future, but attempts to heal the wounds of brokenness and reconcile individuals with his or her past.

 Office of Mission Advancement